 If you think you’re experiencing symptoms of either high or low levels of stomach acid, make an appointment to see your doctor.

-High levels of stomach acid can lead to heartburn, acid reflux, and eventually ulcers.
+High levels of stomach acid can lead to heartburn, acid reflux, and ulcers.
 Low levels of stomach acid may impair your ability to digest food.

 Seek medical attention if you’re showing signs of low or high levels of acid.
 Both of these can be problematic if they’re chronic and not treated properly.